 R bootcamp

-When we get to data science work in later chapters, you will see that many things which otherwise remain quite obscure and magical boil down to a set of very simple principles and components.
+Still, when we get to data science work in the following chapters, you will see that many things which otherwise remain quite obscure and magical boil down to a set of very simple principles introduced here.
+The purpose of this chapter is to show you these fundamentals.

-This knowledge will make you much more confident in the results of your work, and much easier to debug issues and problems.
+This knowledge will make you much more confident in the results of your work, and much easier to debug issues and problems in your own projects, but also track down problems in other people’s code.
+The later happens much more often than you might think!

 Before we even get started, there’s one thing you should remember: R (and R packages) have an absolutely stellar documentation and help system.
 What’s more, this documentation is standardized, has always the same format, and is accessible in the same way.
 The primary way of interacting with it from inside R (and RStudio) is the ? operator.
 For instance, to get help about the hist() function (histograms), you can type ?hist in the R console.
 This documentation has a consistent format and appears in the “Help” pane in your RStudio window.